OWASP/CheatSheetSeries/cheatsheets/Logging_Vocabulary_Cheat_Sheet.md

 **Description**
 When attempts are made from unauthorized origins they should of course be blocked, but also logged whenever possible.
 Even if we block an illegal cross-origin request the fact that the request is being made could be an indication of attack.

-*NOTE: Did you know that the word "referer" is misspelled in the original HTTP specification?
-The correct spelling should be "referrer" but the original typo persists to this day and is used here intentionally.*
+_NOTE: Did you know that the word "referer" is misspelled in the original HTTP specification?
+The correct spelling should be "referrer" but the original typo persists to this day and is used here intentionally._

 **Level:**
-WARN
+CRITICAL

 **Example:**